Playtika Holding Corp. (PLTK) Just Got Our Attention

 PLTK’s Market Performance

-PLTK stocks went up by 3.49% for the week, with a monthly jump of 11.91% and a quarterly performance of -0.63%, while its annual performance rate touched -50.16%.
-The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 4.38% for Playtika Holding Corp.
-The simple moving average for the period of the last 20 days is 9.16% for PLTK stocks with a simple moving average of -21.86% for the last 200 days.
+PLTK stocks went down by 0.00% for the week, with a monthly jump of 6.75% and a quarterly performance of -3.95%, while its annual performance rate touched -49.84%.
+The volatility ratio for the week stands at 4.32% while the volatility levels for the past 30 days are set at 4.12% for Playtika Holding Corp.
+The simple moving average for the period of the last 20 days is 7.20% for PLTK stocks with a simple moving average of -20.58% for the last 200 days.

 Analysts’ Opinion of PLTK